 The beginning of everything else.

-All brimming and bright, stretching long before us.
+All brimming and bright and stretching long before us.

-THE CREW were up and packing when we got back and I was crashing.
-A zombie, I shambled around and made myself not very useful, my greatest contribution a fit of pique where I attempted to discard all of my wet clothes.
-I would buy all new ones, I announced.
-I was persuaded this really was a terrible idea.
+THE CREW were up and packing when we got back.
+I was crashing.
+A zombie, I shambled around in a sort of unhelpful daze.
+In a fit of pique I did attempt to throw all of my wet clothes away.
+I declared I would buy all new ones.
+I was persuaded this really was a rather terrible idea.

-With the camp broken down, those of us who’d come in the taxi-van were distributed to other vehicles, and then, more in a sigh than an exclamation, The Gathering ended.
+The camp broken down, those of us who’d come in the taxi-van were distributed to other vehicles, and then, more in a whimper than an exclamation, The Gathering ended.
 I had a snug spot in Andy's van, warm and dry among the backpacks, and soon drifted to blissful sleep.
 It lasted all the hours it took to queue and exit and drive back to Nelson.

 I didn’t get to say goodbye to The Gathering, to the Canaan Downs or the Takaka Hill.
 I never saw Cassy again.
-But into the darkness that morning I did carry Darius’s final words, "Izzy, bro, we walked past the Trance Zone this morning.
+But into the darkness I did carry one relic that morning - Darius’s final words.
+"Izzy, bro, we just walked past the Trance Zone.
 You know your couch is still there with people sitting on it?”

 For some reason this made me hugely,